Flooding in parts of Australia

 For information about health and safety in the workplace, please contact your state or territory workplace health and safety authority.
 Go to List of all state and territory WHS bodies.

 Some employers and employees may wish to negotiate ways to make their workplace more flexible to help navigate the challenges of the floods.
 For example, employers and employees can discuss changing what hours they work and where they perform their work.

-To find out about the formal ways employers and employees can make their workplace more flexible, see Flexibility in the workplace.
+Find out about the formal ways employers and employees can make their workplace more flexible at Flexibility in the workplace.